 I can still feel the aroma of the Gajar Ka Halwa.
 Let’s quickly note down the requirements and method without taking any prior time

-How to make Gajar Ka halwa (Carrot halwa) – Step by Step
+How to make Gajar Ka halwa with khoya (Carrot halwa) – Step by Step

 To begin with, first, clean, wash, peel and grate the red carrots in a bowl